 Say hello 👋 to The New Web Surveys Builder!
-Creating website and web app surveys is now easier, faster and more streamlined, which means you can collect more customer feedback and improve your customer journey.
+You can now create web surveys 40x faster, which means you can collect more customer feedback and improve your customer journey.
 Learn how collecting website and product feedback is fun again, and what’s in it for you.

 You can now create, design, target, integrate and launch web surveys in a new, better way.
 The flow of creating website and web app surveys is more streamlined, distraction-free and quicker.

 Let’s face it: the old Web Surveys Builder got the job done and allowed you to run web surveys.
 However, we all knew it could do with a bit of revamp and optimization. 🤭

 There comes a time when each digital product needs to be refreshed, or sometimes even built from scratch.
 Here at Survicate we heard your feedback and decided to tackle the formidable task of entirely reworking the Web Surveys Builder.
 The Old Builder had been around since 2014, and it felt like a good time to make the change.